• Key supplier to the NHS

 • Apply dressings that speed up the healing process

-• Bandaging with gauze, foam, or other options
+• Bandaging with gauze or foam

 • A procedure to clean the wound and remove the damaged tissue (debridement)

-Dressings for Pressure Sores:
+Dressings for Pressure Sores

 Various dressings are available as treatment for pressure sores, they can be used to protect pressure injuries and speed up the healing process.